-When the ARMv8-M Security Extension is included, exceptions can be specified as either Secure or Non-secure.
+When the Armv8-M Security Extension is included, exceptions can be specified as either Secure or Non-secure.
 When an exception is taken the processor switches to the associated security state.
 The priority of Secure and Non-secure exceptions can be programmed independently.
 It is possible to deprioritize Non-secure configurable exceptions using the AIRCR.PRIS bit field to enable Secure interrupts to take priority.

 When taking and returning from an exception, the register state is always stored using the stack pointer associated with the background security state.
 When taking a Non-secure exception from Secure state, all the register state is stacked and then registers are cleared to prevent Secure data being available to the Non-secure handler.
 The vector base address is banked between Secure and Non-secure state.
-VTOR\S contains the Secure vector base address, and VTOR\NS contains the Non-secure vector base address.
+VTOR_S contains the Secure vector base address, and VTOR_NS contains the Non-secure vector base address.
 These registers can be programmed by software, and also initialized at reset by the system.
-If the ARMv8-M Security Extension is not included all exceptions are Non-secure and only VTOR\NS is used to determine the vector base address.
+If the Armv8-M Security Extension is not included all exceptions are Non-secure and only VTOR_NS is used to determine the vector base address.

+to determine the vector base address. cu

+Note

-ARMv8-M Security Extension is not included all exceptions are Non-secure and only VTOR_NS is us to determine the vector base address.
-Note Vector table entries are compatible with interworking between ARM and Thumb instructions.
-This causes bit[0] of the vector value to load into the Execution Program Status Register (EPSR) T-bit on exception entry.
+Vector table entries are compatible with interworking between Arm and Thumb instructions.
+This cau bit[0] of the vector value to load into the Execution Program Status Register (EPSR) T-bit on exception entry.
 All populated vectors in the vector table entries must have bit[0] set.
-Creating a table entry with bit[0] clear generates an INVSTATE fault on the first instruction of the handler corresponding to this vector.
+Creating a table entry with bit[0] clear generates an INVSTATE fault on the first instruction of the handler corresponding to this vector. on